 Advocacy to Increase Funding for the National Institutes of Health (NIH)

-• Advocacy campaigns: We are asking members to urge their lawmakers to support increased NIH funding.
-Congress currently is considering funding for fiscal year (FY) 2023, which begins October 1.
-The Society is asking Congress to provide $50 billion for NIH in FY 2023, a 7.9% increase from the FY 2022 funding level.
+• Advocacy Campaigns: We are asking members to urge their lawmakers to support increased NIH funding.
+Congress currently is considering funding for fiscal year (FY) 2025.
+The Society has been a vocal advocate for not only increasing NIH funding, but also averting a federal shutdown and protecting against proposals and amendments to cut funding.

 Last Updated: